 The provenance wat too interesting to let them pass by.
 The friends grandfather was Professor Dr. C.C.
 Krieger.
 He collected these items in the first half of the 20th century when he was the Conservator for the Department of Japan, China and mainland Asia in what today is the Ethnographical Museum (Rijksmuseum voor Volkenkunde) in Leiden.
 He held this position from 1927 up to his retirement in 1949.

-In 1935 he became Dr in the Japanese language and the same year he became professor in the same subject at the Utrecht University.
-In 1947 he was promoted to special professor (bijzonder hoogleraar) in the art history of the Far East including the Japanese language which he held upon his final retirement in 1954, aged 70.
+In 1935 he promoted to PhD in the Japanese language and the same year he became professor in the same subject at the Utrecht University.
+In 1947 he was promoted to special professor (bijzonder hoogleraar) in the art and history of the Far East including the Japanese language, a position which he held upon his final retirement in 1954, aged 70.

 Dunhill-Namiki fountain pen